Our bookings diary fills up well in advance for peak times. To avoid disappointment please try to make an early booking.

 The Gower peninsula was designated as Britain’s first area of outstanding natural beauty (AONB) in 1956.
 This long AONB status has protected its natural beauty from overdevelopment and commercialisation.

-Gower’s main holiday attraction is its magnificent coastline and beaches but with a public right of way network that covers 431 km (268 miles), it’s also ideal for the walkers and other outdoor enthusiasts.
+Gower’s main holiday attraction is its magnificent coastline and beaches but with a public right of way network that covers 431 km (268 miles), it’s also ideal for walkers and other outdoor enthusiasts.

 Due to the stringent planning controls within the AONB, caravan sites and Certificated Locations are few and far between and pitches for touring caravans and camper vans are at a premium at most times.